Begin your King’s education with foundational online courses, then seamlessly transition to New York City to complete your degree.

 King’s Crossover classes are asynchronous, which means you can listen to lectures and participate in discussion forums at the time that is most convenient to you, as long as you meet weekly deadlines.Online FAQs

-Learning online cuts down on living expenses and can save you around $28,000 on tuition over two years.
+Learning online cuts down on living expenses and other indirect costs of college, saving you on average $34,000 over two years.
 A full-time online course load costs only $6,500 per semester plus a $150 per course technology fee.See Costs

 Politics, Philosophy, and Economics '18